Logan University: Doctor of Chiropractic program

-After pre-clinical courses, all students study Logan Basic Technique and its biomechanical foundation, the Logan System of Body Mechanics, and Diversified Technique.
+After pre-clinical courses, all students study the Logan Basic Technique and its biomechanical foundation; the Logan System of Body Mechanics, and diversified technique.
 Students can also choose from eleven elective techniques: Activator Methods, Active Release Technique (ART), Applied Kinesiology, Flexion-Distraction (COX), Gonstead System, Graston Technique, Pro-Adjustor, Sacro-Occipital Technique (SOT), Soft Tissue, Thompson, Upper Cervical Specific.

 Students train under the direct supervision of teaching clinicians.
-Training includes professional application and synthesis of scientific aptitude, clinical competence and ethical demeanor through eight outpatient clinics (five of which are fee for service and three are free) in the St. Louis metropolitan area.
+Training includes professional application and synthesis of scientific aptitude, clinical competence and ethical demeanor through eight outpatient clinics (five of which are fee-for-service and three are free) in the St. Louis metropolitan area.

 Research

 Logan's Office of Scholarship and Sponsored Programs (OSSP) now coordinates both internal institutional research and external research grants and contracts that were formerly handled by a separate division of research.
 The OSSP is also responsible for supporting student scholarship and research.

 Student life

 Student body

 The student body at Logan consists of only 8% undergraduates, with doctoral students making up nearly 51% of enrollment.
 56.5% of the students are male and 43.5% female.
 The overwhelming majority of the students are from around the United States, while there are only about a dozen international students.